EddieJ03/Amazon-Reviews-Project/README.md

 ![alt text](image-8.png)

 ### Model 3
 Here are the results for our third model.
 We see that in the train results the precision for non-positive reviews goes up to 0.85 while maintaining a 0.99 precision for positive reviews.
 The F1-scores for non-positive and positive are at 0.87 and 0.99 respectively.
-Additionally, the training performance sees a value of 0.9 in recall for the non-positive class and avalue of 0.99 in the positive class.
+Additionally, the training performance sees a value of 0.9 in recall for the non-positive class and a value of 0.99 in the positive class.
 As for the testing results, we see that most values of precision and recall increase or at the very least stay the same across the positive and non-positve reviews compared to Model 2, except for the recall on the non-positive class, but this is rather small 0.74 to 0.67.
-TFor accuracies, we have a 0.98 accuracy in training and 0.95 accuracy in testing.
+For accuracies, we have a 0.98 accuracy in training and 0.95 accuracy in testing.

 Accuracy/Loss(binary cross-entropy) over each training epoch:
 ![alt text](image-9.png)